-Decree no. 54/2004 (amended by decrees 402/2006, 473/2006, 157/2008, 35/2012 and 46/2014) gives regulations on labeling of special foods (diets, baby food, food for sportsmen etc.).
-These foods must follow the same regulations as other foods regarding labeling and including some additional information as mentioned in 54/2004 - specifics in processing if those cause the foods characteristics, protein origin (if this protein is mentioned in contents), category and other specification.
+Decree no. 54/2004 (amended by decrees 402/2006, 473/2006, 157/2008, 35/2012, 46/2014 and 39/2018) gives regulations on labeling of special foods (diets, baby food, food for sportsmen etc.).
+These foods must follow the same regulations as other foods regarding labeling and include some additional information as mentioned in 54/2004 - specifics in processing if those cause the foods characteristics, protein origin (if this protein is mentioned in contents), category and other specification.

-Tobacco products labeling is specified under decree 467/2003 (amended by 276/2005, 72/2007 and 203/2011) which defines requirements for size, placement, and custom look of information and requirements.
+Tobacco products labeling is specified under decree 82/2019, which defines requirements for size, placement, and custom look of information and requirements.

-Decree no. 225/2008 (amended by decree 352/2009) defines food supplements - such as vitamins and minerals - they must be labeled with the words "doplněk stravy" (food supplement) visibly on the packaging.
+Decree no. 58/2018 (repealing decree no. 225/2008 amended by decree 352/2009) defines food supplements - such as vitamins and minerals - they must be labeled with the words "doplněk stravy" (food supplement) visibly on the packaging.
 The label must also carry information on the character, origin, amount of content, the recommended daily intake and warnings against overdose.
-This decree will be replaced in 2018 by new piece of legislation, for more details please see a notification detail here.